-There are plenty of alternatives to stocks which may help you build a more diverse portfolio.
+There are plenty of alternatives to stocks that may help you build a more diverse portfolio.
 The best alternatives to stocks include real estate crowdfunding and commodities like gold and silver.
-If you’re comfortable taking higher risk to increase the potential return, cryptocurrencies may be worth exploring.
+If you’re comfortable taking higher risks to increase the potential return, cryptocurrencies may be worth exploring.

-We are dedicated to providing readers with honest, in-depth reviews and rankings of online investment and trading platforms.
-Our ratings are the result of several months of testing all aspects of a platform, focusing on the products and markets available, the overall platform experience, fees, the account opening process, safety, account security, and our experience with customer support.
-Our ranking is visualized with stars used represent the lowest rating (one star) to the highest rating (five stars).
+We’re dedicated to providing readers with honest, in-depth reviews and rankings of online investment and trading platforms.
+Our ratings result from several months of testing all aspects of a platform, focusing on the products and markets available, the overall platform experience, fees, the account opening process, safety, account security, and our experience with customer support.
+Our ranking is visualized with stars representing the lowest rating (one star) to the highest rating (five stars).